 Skip to Content

-Theater is an excellent summer activity to consider if you have a creative child or one interested in the performing arts.
+Theater is an excellent summer activity to consider if you have a creative high schooler or one interested in the performing arts.
 Apart from improving their acting, singing, and dancing, they also gain interpersonal skills like self-confidence, independence, and problem-solving.

 Theater isn’t just about who is on the front and center stage since a lot of work goes on behind the scenes.
-It has other integral areas such as stage management, sound and lighting, and props and costumes.
+Theater programs also offer classes in other integral areas such as stage management, sound and lighting, and props and costumes.

-These theater camps are taught by highly educated professionals in the field who can help pass on their knowledge and improve your children’s creative skills.
+These top summer theater camps for high school students are taught by highly educated professionals in the field who can help pass on their knowledge and improve your children’s creative skills.

 Since 1976 Upper Darby Summer Stage, located just outside of Philadelphia, PA, has offered theater programs to middle school and high school students.
 Their mission is to motivate the youth to use their talents to their full extent and show others what they’re capable of.